 Let’s work from the bottom to the top.
 First, we’ll start with footwear.

-- Just say no to old shoes.
+- Say no to old shoes.
 Your shoes should be free of scuff marks and dirt.

 - Women look best wearing dress shoes, boots or nice sandals.
-If you’re wearing open toe shoes, get a pedicure.
+If you wear open toe shoes, get a pedicure.

 - In winter, nice boots are the best option for women.
 However, avoid bulky winter boots if you’re wearing a dress, unless they’ll be covered by a long dress.

 - Men look best wearing either loafers or dress shoes.

 - Unless you’re going for a completely casual look (which I don’t suggest), avoid running shoes and flip flops.

 - Men, you can wear black, navy socks or socks with fun designs on them.
 However, for the love of all that’s good and holy, DO NOT WEAR WHITE SOCKS!!!!!